Skip to content

 • Backup: A typo in the password makes data permanently unrecoverable → confirmation required

-This asymmetry is intentional and documented.
+This asymmetry is intentional.

 Basic usage